LukasFuchs/FDCSGm/README.md

 where $s_x = \frac{\kappa \Delta t}{(\Delta x)^2}$ and $s_z = \frac{\kappa \Delta t}{(\Delta z)^2}$.
 Equation (8) can be solved *iteratively* for every inner grid point assuming an initial condition is defined (multiple initial conditions can be set in the code).

    Different conditions can be set for the boundaries of our modell domain.
 Here, we focus on two fundamental conditions, the *Dirichlet* and *Neumann* boundary conditions.
-The Dirichlet boundary condition simply define a constant temperature along the boundary, such that the temperature, for example, along the *left* boundary can be defined as:
+The Dirichlet boundary condition simply defines a constant temperature along the boundary, such that the temperature, for example, along the *left* boundary can be defined as:

 $T_{i,j=1} = T_{left}$, for all i. &emsp;&emsp;&emsp;(9)